Optical character recognition (OCR) is the process of converting digital images of text into machine-readable text.

 OCR technology has been widely used in healthcare departments.
 OCR can be used to extract data from scanned patient records, insurance claims, and medical images.

 OCR can be used to convert scanned government documents, such as tax forms and census data, into digital data.
+For example, VAT-registered businesses in the UK are required to make taxes digital to meet the HMRC requirements.

 Are there any potential drawbacks to using OCR technology?